efwGrp/efw3.X/help/api_sql.md

 <h3>Param</h3>
 You can define params in SQL just write :param .<br>
-The paramPrefix attribute of sql tag is an option.
+The <b>paramPrefix</b> attribute of sql tag is an option.
 You can redefine it if ":" is a must char in your sql.

 <h3>Dynamic</h3>
 You can add dynamic sql parts SQL just write @dynamic .<br>
-The dynamicPrefix attribute of sql tag is an option.
+The <b>dynamicPrefix</b> attribute of sql tag is an option.
 You can redefine it if "@" is a must char in your sql.

-<h3>SQL ID</h3>
-paramPrefix

-<h3>SQL ID</h3>
-dynamicPrefix

 <h3>If</h3>
 You can do deffient operation by judging whether a param is existed or not, or a javascript formula is true or not.<BR>